My Brother Charlie

 All Sorts

-My Life with Autism
+My Life With Autism

 Nathan's Autism Spectrum Superpowers

-This very insightful book tells the story of autism from the perspective of siblings.
+This very insightful book tells the story from the perspective of siblings.
 Julie and her older sister are looking forward to a day in the park, but there is only one problem.
 Their little brother, Ian, wants to tag along.
-He has autism and often draws attention from others with his unpredictable responses to situations.
+He often draws attention from others with his unpredictable responses to situations.
 The girls are worried that their quiet time feeding the ducks will be ruined by him.
 When they arrive at the park, Ian wanders off and the girls try to think like he does in order to find him.
 A touching, realistic book about empathy and understanding.

 All Cats Are on the Autism Spectrum

-Other chapter books about autism are based on the viewpoint of friends and family who are affected by a loved one with this disorder.
-Every single one of these chapter books with autistic characters offers a deeply touching, meaningful, and important story that will help tween readers understand a little bit more about the broad autism spectrum.
+All of these chapter books tell the story of an adolescent who is on the autistic spectrum.
+Some of these books are told from the perspective of the tween, giving readers an in-depth look at how people see the world.
+Other stories are based on the viewpoint of friends and family who are affected by a loved one with this disorder.
+Every single one of these chapter books offers a deeply touching, meaningful, and important story that will help tween readers understand a little bit more about the broad symptoms associated with the disorder.

 The Categorical Universe of Candice Phee

-While clearly on the autistic spectrum, Candice Phee doesn't define herself by the disorder.
+While clearly on the spectrum, Candice Phee doesn't define herself by the disorder.
 She is quirky, loving, funny, and full of life.
 This middle grade novel is organized into categorical chapters for her autobiography project.
 This chapter presentation gives the reader insight into how Candice makes sense of her world.
 When things seem to be crumbling around her, including crises and feuds with friends and family members, Candice relies on her unconventional yet effective ways to restore peace.

 Rules

-A Newbery Honor book about an adolescent girl coming to terms with her brother's autism and the sometimes embarrassing behaviors that come along with it.
+A Newbery Honor book about an adolescent girl coming to terms with her brother's diagnosis and the sometimes embarrassing behaviors that come along with it.
 Catherine has spent her entire life trying to correct her brother and minimize the negative attention he draws whenever they are in public.
 She just wants him to be normal.
 Then one summer everything changes for Catherine.
 Two new friends who enter her life shift the way that she views her brother.
 A touching and realistic look at a the transformation and maturity of a girl coping with her brother's autism.

 A Boy Called Bat